LikeTheSalad/aaper/README.md

     }

     override fun getName(): String {
-        // We can return anything here, as long as there is no other Strategy with the same name. return "FinishActivityOnDenied"
+        // We can return anything here, as long as there is no other RequestStrategy with the same name. return "FinishActivityOnDenied"
     }
 }